WeAreProductive/drawing-DApp/README.md

 2. Save the canvas

    - Behind the scenes the canvas is being converted to a base64 string.
 This string is sent as an input to the rollups.
-   - The backend retrieves the sent input and if sent with the proper heading and in correct format -
+   - The backend retrieves the sent input and if sent with the proper heading and in correct format

-     - processes the bas64 string to produce the NFT tokenURI;

      For detailed string processing information refer to: drawing-rollups-js